ThatsVie/late-night-bbq/README.md

 ---

-## What You're Building & Why
+## What We're Building & Why

-You're creating:
+We're creating:

 A community-first, modern, bilingual web app that allows: